1. Home

 Learning Analytics

-Taking this reporting further, Moodle version 3.9 (new in August 2021) now incorporates Learning Analytics.
+Taking this reporting further, Moodle incorporates Learning Analytics (since version 3.9).
 It automatically analyses data (based on specific models that have been enabled on the site) to identify patterns of behaviour (known as ‘Insights’) which help space owners to track engagement, easily monitor and contact students who may not have accessed recently/at all.

 “Insights may be predictions about future performance or may detect current, hidden aspects or processes of learning.
 They may apply to students, courses, cohorts, or any other entity in Moodle.”